1stage/Aquarius-MX/src/rom/v2-0/README.md

       - Leaves variables and arrays intact.
   - CLEAR DIM *array* [, *array* ...]
    - Action: Eliminates array from program.
-     - Arrays may be redimensioned after they are ERASEd, or the previously allocated array spacein memory may be used for other purposes.
+     - Arrays may be redimensioned after they are ERASEd, or the previously allocated array space in memory may be used for other purposes.
      - If an attempt is made to redimension an array without first ERASEing it, a "Redimensioned array" errors.
 ### EXAMPLES:
 ` CLEAR 2000 `